jackfranklin/jQuery-Form-Validator/README.md

 `fn` is the function that's run to test the validation.
 It's passed three arguments:
 - the value of the field you're validating against
-- an array of parameters it was called with
+- the parameter(s) it's called with
 - a jQuery object containing the field

 It's unlikely you'll ever use the third parameter, but it's there if you need it.
 A validation method just needs to return true or false.